How do I group the results of a mysql query?

 ASK A QUESTION

-How do I delete a row from a table?
+How do I find second highest value from a table?